Synthetics Test Settings

 About the Test Settings Page

-The Test Settings page enables you to configure a new test or modify an existing test or a newly duplicated test.
-The settings (e.g. name, frequency, notifications, etc.) are mostly the same whether you are adding or modifying a test (differences are indicated in the sections below).
+The Test Settings page (accessed as described in Test Settings Access) enables you to configure a new test or to modify an existing test or a newly duplicated test.
+The settings (e.g. name, frequency, notifications, etc.) are mostly the same whether you are adding or modifying a test (differences are indicated in the topics below).
 Controls for the settings are distributed across a set of tabs that you navigate via the sidebar at the left of the page.
 The page also allows you to initiate a Test Preview (see Test Preview Overview) to validate your settings and see the impact of this test on your test credit consumption.

 Test Settings Layout